FCBGP/fcbgp-protocol/draft-wang-sidrops-fcbgp-protocol.md

 {: vspace="0"}

 BGP neighbor:
 : Also just 'neighbor'.
-Two BGP speakers that communicate using the BGP protocols are neighbors.
-It can be divided into iBGP neighbor and eBGP neighbor.
+Two BGP speakers that communicate using the BGP protocol are neighbors.
+It can be divided into iBGP neighbors and eBGP neighbors.

 BGP speaker:
-: A device, usually a router, exchanging routes with other BGP speakers using the BGP protocol.
+: A device, usually a router, exchanges routes with other BGP speakers using the BGP protocol.

 BGP UPDATE:
 : The message is generated with several path attributes to advertise routes.